Our Code, Our Standards

 The Standards are purposely designed at a high level so every practitioner can apply them to suit the context they are working in.

-To help you and your colleagues get familiar with the Standards and how they relate to your setting, we've developed a Quality Practices Template [.doc].
-You can also download the Quality Practice instructions as an audio recording here.
+To help you and your colleagues get familiar with the Standards and how they relate to your setting, we've developed a Quality Practice Template.

 Standards Supporting Documents [.pdf] This document contains links to resources that can help you think about each standard in practice.
 We will update it regularly with additional resources.